vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

   - Interface
 ---

-The entire theme adds FontClass / Unage format icon support in multiple places.
+The entire theme adds FontClass / Picture format icon support in multiple places.

 You can use iconfont and fontawesome to add icons to your project.